panoply/spx/docs/src/views/docs/usage/typescript.md

 }
 ```

-# Component Nodes
+# Component DOM

-SPX provides robust support for HTMLElement typing for all `nodes[]` defined within the static `define` configuration object.
-These nodes become available through the `{js} this.dom` object, offering a direct interface to manipulate DOM elements within your component.
+Component `dom[]` elements which are defined on the static `define` configuration object will default to using `HTMLElement`.
+These DOM identifier entires will be made available on the `{js} this.dom` object, offering a direct interface to manipulate elements within your component.
 SPX intelligently interprets the node identifiers to determine the appropriate element tag types.
-This means that by simply naming your nodes with a tag prefix (e.g., `button`, `div`, `input`), SPX can automatically infer and apply the correct typing for these elements.
-This feature significantly enhances developer productivity by reducing manual type annotations and ensuring type safety throughout your component interactions.
+This means that DOM identifier names suffixed with an valid element name (e.g., `button`, `div`, `input`) will automatically infer and apply the element type.

 > The `<const>` prefix type annotation is **mandatory** when defining `nodes`.
 Omitting this annotation will prevent SPX from applying the specific DOM Node element typing, potentially leading to type errors or loss of IntelliSense support in your IDE.